-Conservation Measures Planned or Implemented :
+Conservation Measures Planned or Implemented:

-In an attempt to ascertain whether the species is still extant, American Samoa's Department of Marine and Wildlife Resources completed surveys for Emballonura semicaudata in 2008 and a publication is planned by Dr. Ruth Utzurrum on the results of those surveys.
-No Emballonura semicaudata were detected during those surveys.
+In an attempt to ascertain whether the species is still extant, American Samoas Department of Marine and Wildlife Resources completed surveys for the Pacific sheath-tailed bat in 2008 and a publication is planned by Dr. Ruth Utzurrum on the results of those surveys.
+No Pacific sheath-tailed bats were detected during those surveys.
 New surveys using different methodology are planned to begin in FY2012.
-These surveys will utilize passive acoustic detection systems that will be deployed to various locations on Tutuila and Manua for extended (2 weeks to 1 month) periods of time.
-These systems will passively record high frequency sounds throughout the night and data will be downloaded periodically to search for call signatures of Emballonura semicaudata.
+These surveys will utilize passive acoustic detection systems that will be deployed to various locations on Tutuila and Manua for extended (two weeks to one month) periods of time.
+These systems will passively record high frequency sounds throughout the night and data will be downloaded periodically to search for call signatures of the Pacific sheath-tailed bat.
 Additionally a vehicle based system will automatically record high frequency noises when vehicles are driven at night.
 If a bat is detected, more intensive surveys will be immediately started.

-Upon completion of these surveys, DMWR intends to analyze cave sediments to assist in assessing the biological merits of reintroduction should the subspecies be deemed extirpated from the Territory (U.R.
-Tulafono, pers. comm.
-2006).
+Upon completion of these surveys, DMWR intends to analyze cave sediments to assist in assessing the biological merits of reintroduction should the subspecies be deemed extirpated from the Territory (Tulafono 2006, pers. comm.).

-Summary of Threats :
+Summary of Threats: